itsharsh234/js2/README.md

 # js2
-It is a JavaScript  repository no.2
+helllo
+it is normal js respositery